 Please see our Tuition and Fees page for a breakdown of the various components of our comprehensive fee and estimated expenses.

-The EFC is the amount of money you will need to invest in a Hamilton education.
+The EFC is the calculated amount of money your family will contribute towards your annual college education costs.
 We use many different pieces of information to establish your EFC.
 Here is a quick summary of factors we do and do not consider when determining need-based aid (this list is merely a guideline, and is not all-inclusive):

-In order to gain an accurate estimation of what your estimated family contribution might be at Hamilton, you need to collect some relevant financial information.
+In order to gain an accurate estimate of what your expected family contribution might be at Hamilton, you need to collect some relevant financial information.
 At the very minimum, you will need: